mytja/a536x-ril-rollback/README.md

-# SMS Fix Magisk Module for Samsung Galaxy A03
+# SMS Fix Magisk Module for Samsung Galaxy A53 5G

-A Magisk module that fixes incoming SMS on Galaxy A03 by rolling back the RIL libraries to those from firmware `A035FXXU4CWF3`.
-This is for the global model (SM-A035F), baseband version `A035FXXU4CWI1` and later.
+A Magisk module that fixes incoming SMS on Galaxy A53 5G by rolling back the RIL libraries to those from firmware `A536BOXM7CWF6` (start of July 2023).

-**⚠️ Do not install this module if you don't have problems receiving texts, or if you are on firmware `A035FXXU4CWF3` or earlier.
-See the note below if you don't have the global model.**
+**⚠️ Do not install this module if you don't have problems receiving texts, or if you are on firmware `A536BOXM7CWF6` or earlier.**

-## Note for Latin American (SM-A035M) and European (SM-A035G) models
-This module may be unnecessary for your model and instead prevent the RIL from working at all.
-You can still try it if you have issues with SMS, and report back to [our Telegram group](https://t.me/a035f) if it works.

 ## Installation
-Download the [latest version](https://github.com/IverCoder/a03nnxx-ril-rollback/releases/latest) and flash it on the Magisk app or a custom recovery.
+Download the [latest version](https://github.com/mytja/a536x-ril-rollback/releases/latest) and flash it on the Magisk app or a custom recovery.

-## Issues
+## Acknowledgments
-Please report any issue you experienced by opening an issue or telling us on [our Telegram group](https://t.me/a035f).
+All thanks go to [IverCoder](https://github.com/IverCoder) on whose [module](https://github.com/IverCoder/a03nnxx-ril-rollback) this one is built.
+His [XDA post](https://xdaforums.com/t/solved-gsi-related-can-not-receive-sms.4636173/post-89192751) was greatly appreciated.